-J. SCHOOL SONGS
+J. SCHOOL SONGS Geneva Fight Song

-Geneva Fight Song
+Geneva right song

-We are the Geneva Eagles We're flying high We soar above the others Into the sky Noble and hold Are our navy and gold We are the Geneva Eagles Just watch us fly!
+We are the Geneva Eagles

+We're flying high

+We soar above the others

+Into the sky

+Noble and bold

+Are our navy and gold

+We are the Geneva Eagles

+Just watch us fly!

 G-S-B!